AccelerationistPartyMongolia/party_docs/party_policies.md

 21. Legalizing all forms of gambling, except e-gaming loot boxes.
 22. Decriminalizing sex work and providing state support in facilitating a living outside it for sex workers (prostitutes, exotic dancers, porn actors, etc.).
 23. Allowing more countries to visit Mongolia visa-free to stimulate tourism.
+24. Pushing for the safe and controllable application of AI services as a strategic industry, and monitoring its evolution over the longer term to gain a better understanding of the ethical concerns surrounding AI and other transformative technologies.

 ## MEDIUM-TERM — Policies that may require a greater degree of investment in time, money and planning to implement.
 Expected to take about 3–8 years.